 According to Christianity, however, the weeping willows took on the meaning of chastity and purity.

-Moreover, given the posture, they symbolized the right attitude to have before God.
+Moreover, given the posture, they symbolized the right attitude before God.
 Kneeling and reverent.

-According to a Christian legend, when Jesus for the umpteenth time fell on the way to Golgotha, he clung to its branches in order to rise up again.
+According to a Christian legend, when Jesus for the umpteenth time fell on the way to Golgotha, he clung to its branches to rise up again.

 Since then this tree took on the meaning of pain and tears.
 In the medieval period, willow was linked to female divinities and witches, and it was believed that it had the power to emanate evil spells.

 In the East, however, they have always had positive symbolism.
-In fact, they represented immortality, eternity, and spirituality.
+They represented immortality, eternity, and spirituality.

 A Few Amazing Legends about a Weeping Willow